Brian Buggé, CPP

 addition to hospitality and retail loss prevention.

-Mr. Buggé was the first National Director of Security & School
+Mr. Buggé was the first Director of Security & Campus

-Safety with EdisonLearning, Inc., the largest Educational Management
+Safety with EdisonLearning, Inc. (formerly Edison Schools), the largest

-and communications as well as all aspects of training and exercising.
+compliance issues, as well as all policy, training and supervision

 Previously, Mr. Buggé was Director of the Security Services